syncfusion-content/blazor-docs/blazor/pdfviewer/how-to/unexpected-token.md

 Download the [Pdfium.dll](https://www.syncfusion.com/downloads/support/directtrac/general/ze/Pdfium1515619754).

-N> Kindly use the `Syncfusion.EJ2.PdfViewer.AspNet.Core.Linux` package in your application for Linux environment.
+N> Use the `Syncfusion.EJ2.PdfViewer.AspNet.Core.Linux` package in your application for Linux environment.
 Also, ensure whether the library dependencies of lib pdfium. so they are installed properly.
-If not, please execute the following command to install the RUN apt-get update\&& apt-get install -y --allow-unauthenticated \ libc6-dev \ libgdiplus \ libx11-dev \ curl \ vim \ supervisor \ pro cps
+If not, execute the following command to install the RUN apt-get update\&& apt-get install -y --allow-unauthenticated \ libc6-dev \ libgdiplus \ libx11-dev \ curl \ vim \ supervisor \ pro cps